 Each loop has different ecology.
 Signs are posted along roadways throughout the areas noting places to see birds and species.

 The loops are scattered along the Gulf Coast, but it is not necessary to follow the complete loops to enjoy birding.
 See the website for complete listing of trail routes and species.

-Don’t forget about fishing and golf
+Don’t forget about fishing and golf on the Alabama coast

 Fishing and golfing prove to be popular diversions while visiting the Alabama Gulf Coast.

 Whether fishing from a pier, or surf fishing, or taking a charter boat, there will be plenty of opportunities to fish for grouper, snapper, triggerfish, or amberjack.

 We usually choose a less active activity like taking a dinner or sightseeing cruise for dolphin and other wildlife.
 A good source for fishing information is a blog for Fishing Booker.